 Improving Library Services to People with Disabilities

-Students who complete the required coursework for Improving Library Services to People with Disabilities will receive 1.2 CEUs (Continuing Education Units)!
-Registration rates--individual and group--for this course are $20 more than other courses in order to reflect this credit.
+Students who complete the required coursework for Improving Library Services to People with Disabilities will receive 1.2 CEUs (Continuing Education Units)

 This course is designed for all library staff, including support staff, general professional staff, age-level or subject specialists, managers and administrators.

 Group registrations from the same library, library system or network are welcome and encouraged!

 Here's what some of our previous group participants had to say about their valuable learning experience: